 myModules takes what myUNISA offers and narrows it down to exactly what you need for each course.
 Log in through the main portal, click on your module (ENG1501, for example), and you will see downloadable syllabi, video lectures, supplementary readings, and past papers organized by topic or week.

-What makes this platform useful is how it respects the self-paced nature of UNISA’s programs.
-Instead of dumping everything in one folder, materials are sorted by study units.
-According to a 2025 learner support report from the university, students using myModules cut their study prep time by about 20 percent because they spend less time searching and more time actually learning.
-If you are working full-time and squeezing in studies during lunch breaks or commutes, the offline access feature through the app is a lifesaver.
+What makes this platform actually useful is how it gets the self-paced nature of UNISA’s programs.
+Instead of just dumping everything into one messy folder, the materials are organized by study units.
+There’s a 2025 learner support report from the university that found students using myModules were cutting their study prep time by around 20 percent—basically because they’re spending way less time hunting for stuff and more time actually learning.
+If you’re juggling a full-time job and trying to squeeze in study time during lunch breaks or your commute, the offline access feature on the app is honestly a lifesaver.

 3. UNISA Library Online